RosettaCommons/documentation/internal_documentation/before-commit-check.md

 Additional information about our current coding guideline can be found [[here|Coding-Conventions]]

-Information on Commenting Guidelines (external link):[[https://www.rosettacommons.org/internal/doc/Rosetta++CommentingGuidelines.html]]
+Information on Commenting Guidelines (TODO: How do you even get access to this page?): [[https://www.rosettacommons.org/internal/doc/Rosetta++CommentingGuidelines.html]]

 ##See Also